mmider/BridgeSDEInference.jl/README.md

 # BridgeSDEInference.jl

-MCMC sampler for inference for diffusion processes with the use of Guided Proposals.
+MCMC sampler for inference for diffusion processes with the use of Guided Proposals using the package [Bridge.jl](https://github.com/mschauer/Bridge.jl).
 Currently under development.
-Ultimately the aim is to integrate it into Bridge.jl package.

 ## Overview